+What bike should I ride?
 The ideal bike has gears, weighs around 30lbs or less, and has between 4” to 6” of suspension front and rear.

+How long does it take to ride from Mount Rose to Mr. Toads?
 Fast times are about 8-9 hours, average times are around 10-11 hours, and some people finish in the dark.

+Do we ride together as a group the entire time?
 No, the ride gets spread out pretty fast and not everyone starts at the same time either.
 You’ll probably leap frog with people and find a comfortable pace with a few other riders who want to be social.

+Do I have to ride all the way to Toads?
 Of course not, this is a fun ride and there are many options to ride back down to lake level sooner than Toads.

-There is no one out there that will save you if your bike explodes or you get hurt, there is no sweep or swag to pick you up.
+What do you mean by a self-supported ride?
+There is no one out there that will save you if your bike explodes or you get hurt, there is no sweep or sag to pick you up.
 Please carry everything you need to fix mechanicals, extra food and water.

-We have two rest stops along the first half of the ride, the first will be at Spooner Summit on the west side of Highway 50 in the Rim Trail parking lot, the other will be just past Kingsbury Grade near the Tramway Market / Fox and Hound.
+I heard there are rest stops, where are they and what’s at them?
+We have two rest stops along the first half of the ride, the first will be at Spooner Summit on the west side of Highway 50 in the Rim Trail parking lot, the other will be just past Kingsbury Grade in the parking lot of Heavenly’s Boulder Lodge.
 We’ll have a variety of sweet and salty snacks along with drinks.
-There will not be any more rest stops and limited access to mountain water (a lake and a few streams) after you get back on the Rim Trail at the Heavenly Stagecoach Lodge.
+There will not be any more rest stops and only limited access to mountain water (a lake and a few streams) after you get back on the Rim Trail at the Heavenly Stagecoach Lodge.

+What should I pack?
 Here’s a link to photos of a few pack contents from past years.
 Be prepared!
 Also, there is very limited phone service along the route.
 Bring a print map if you don’t know the route and ride along with others.

+Do you have a map of the ride and gps track?
 Yes click here to download a pdf map, click here for a gps track.

-There is standard trail signage but there will not be any signs specific to this ride.
+How well marked is the route?
+There is standard trail signage and a few temporary signs specific to this ride at key intersections.
 That said there are a few variations on the ride, so know where you’re going.
 Ultimately if you stay on the Tahoe Rim Trail heading south you will get to Toads… eventually!

+Why does TAMBA put on this ride?
+Wouldn’t this be the most awesome Enduro race ever?
 We put this ride on every year as a member benefit and to showcase the amazing riding in Tahoe.
 Please be courteous to all other trail users, this is not a race!
 Tell them what you are doing and how badass it is.
 Have fun, we want to create lasting experiences.